Seven Springs Holistic Retreats

 Great Smoky Mountains National Park

-Located less than 25 miles from Seven Springs is the entrance to the Great Smoky Mountains National Park, the most visited National Park in the U.S.!
+The Great Smoky Mountains National Park Foothills Parkway and Abrams Creek Campground are less than 9 miles from Seven Springs Retreat.
+The main entrance to the Great Smoky Mountains National Park, the most visited National Park in the US is a scenic 21 miles.!
 On your way you will drive through Townsend with a wonderful Visitors Center and Heritage Center we recommend visiting.
-Cades Cove is also a beautiful 11 mile loops to drive any day or bike on Wednesday and Saturday mornings when it is closed to cars.
-Bicycle rental is available in the Park.
-Abrams Falls is a nice 5 mile hike from Cades Cove.
-Find more information on the Park here: www.nps.gov/grsm

 Tremont